AmericanCouncils/restful-ng-mock/README.md

 The automatic routes themselves are available as attributes under the names `indexRoute`, `showRoute`, etc., which means you can apply post processors.
 There are some convenience methods on resourceMock for common post-processing situations:

-* `addIndexFilter(fieldName)`: Allows you to specify a GET argument to filter results by a particular field value.
+* `addIndexFilter(fieldName[, comparitor])`: Allows you to specify a GET argument to filter results by a particular field value.
+You can optionally specify a comparitor function, which is given the GET argument value and a data object, and should return true if the object matches the filter specified by the value.
-* `addIndexPagination(skipName, limitName)`: Specify GET arguments used to retrieve a subset of the results.
+* `addIndexPagination([skipName, limitName])`: Specify GET arguments used to retrieve a subset of the results.
 The `skipName` argument slices off results from the beginning of the array, and the `limitName` argument sets a maximum number of results to return; if you don't specify these, they are simply "skip" and "limit" by default.
 * `addLabeller(singleLabel, pluralLabel)`: Puts the data returned under a key in a containing object.
 The `pluralLabel` is used for index results, and the `singleLabel` is used for the results from all other actions.
 Note that this must be applied after the other index-related filters above.
+* `addSingletonPostProcs(func)`: Apply the same post processing function to the show, update, create, and destroy actions.

 ## Options